 - Believe someone who discloses a sexual assault, abusive relationship, or experience with stalking or cyber-stalking.

 - Be respectful of yourself and others.
-Make sure any sexual act is OK with your partner if you initiate.
+Make sure any sexual act is OK with your partner if you initiate by asking for consent.

 - Protect friends and fellow students.
-If you see someone who appears to be in trouble, ask if they are alright.
+If you see someone who appears to be in trouble, ask if they are ok.

 - Speak up.
 If someone, including a friend, says something offensive, derogatory or abusive, let them know their behavior is wrong and you don’t want to be around it.
 Don’t laugh at racist, sexist or homophobic jokes.
 Challenge your peers to be respectful.